When Iberia won’t pay your compensation claim

 EU Regulation 261/2004

-In the case of delays, you are entitled to compensation if your flight arrived at its destination 3 hours late (or more).
+In the case of delays, you are entitled to compensation if your flight arrived at its final destination 3 hours late (or more).

 Again: note that regulation EU 261/2004 is only valid if the airline is an airline based in the EU and if the flight starts or ends in the EU.